MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Number-Madness/index2.md

 Ensure that your program is easy to understand.
 Use:

-1. Meaningful identifiers (variable names)
+- Meaningful identifiers (variable names)
-2. Internal commentary (comments)
+- Internal commentary (comments)
-3. Whitespace (blank lines)
+- Whitespace (blank lines)

 ## Reminders

+- Everything from the keyboard is a string.
-1. Division creates a real value.
+- Division creates a real value.
-2. Only strings can be concatenated.
+- Only strings can be concatenated.